 Galleries don't host the same exhibitions eternally, and the streets are no exception.

 Reykjavík is a living, breathing city going through constant changes.
-The capital's graffiti serves as a visual reminder of this fluxation, as it tends to pop up in locations that time has momentarily forgotten; on houses waiting to be demolished, on temporary construction walls and in forgotten underpasses.
+The capital's graffiti serves as a visual reminder of this fluxation, as it tends to pop up in locations that time has momentarily forgotten; locations in a limbo awaiting construction or destruction.

 "New things can now take their place" Selur concludes with a sly smile, most likely thinking of fresh pieces he has in mind.
 Street art, by nature, takes its viewer by surprise.
 It shows up where it's not meant to, and disappears when you least expect it.